IFMlab/ChemFlow/docs/Tutorial-ChemFlow.rst

 Score\ *Flow*
 ************

-Step 5: Run Score\ *Flow* to rescore the previous docking poses (best 3 for each ligand)
+Step 5: Run Score\ *Flow* to rescore the previous docking poses (best one for each ligand)
 ----------------------------------------------------------------------------------------
 Here, we only keep on with plants results (tutorial_chemflow/DockFlow/plants/vmd-rec/docked_ligands.mol2).